Summary of Product Characteristics (SmPC)

 • At least at 2-week intervals between weeks 18 and 52

-• After 1 year of treatment with stable neutrophil counts, patients may be monitored at least at 4 week intervals
+• After 1 year of treatment with stable neutrophil counts, patients may be monitored at least at 4-week intervals

-Monitoring must continue throughout treatment and for at least 4 weeks after discontinuation.
+• Monitoring must continue throughout treatment and for at least 4 weeks after discontinuation

 Blood clozapine level monitoring is advised in situations such as a patient ceases smoking or switches to e-cigarettes, when concomitant medicines may interact to increase clozapine blood levels, where poor clozapine metabolism is suspected, when a patient has pneumonia or other serious infection and in the event of onset of symptoms suggestive of toxicity.

-Dosage and Administration
+Dosage and administration: Oral administration

 Treatment-resistant schizophrenic patients